Regional Cost Comparison

 Hire in Netherlands if...

-- Face-to-face workshops in Amsterdam are important
+- On-site delivery workshops in Amsterdam are important

-- You prefer local contracts and invoicing
+- You prefer local contracting and invoicing

 Hire in Poland if...

-- English-first communication works for your team
+- English-first delivery works for your team

 Common Concerns (Addressed)